shivam-0806/OnSpot/a.md

 #### Confirm with Network Flows: Search network_flows.csv for the client_ip from step 1 acting as a source_ip and communicating with the C2 server IP from step 2.
 Look for beaconing behavior (regular time intervals) or data exfiltration(3389 or 445).

 After that we can use host_info.csv to understand the role of the compromised host and assess the severity of the threat.

+#### Edge cases
+If we were to filter out the domains who were being connected to only once, it was possible to filter out a possible malicious site that got connected on the first try.
+So we have attched a ipynb nb to show that no such cases were there>